Elisabeth Mann Borgese: Family and citizenship

 Elisabeth Veronika Mann was born in Munich, Germany, the youngest daughter of Katia Pringsheim and Nobel Prize winning German author Thomas Mann.
 Her uncle was novelist Heinrich Mann.
 Her brothers and sisters are Klaus, Erika (wife of W. H. Auden), Golo, Monika and Michael Mann.
 She was of Jewish descent from her mother's side.
 Due to her being the granddaughter of Júlia da Silva Bruhns, she was also of Portuguese-Indigenous Brazilian partial descent.

 The Mann family left Germany after Adolf Hitler came to power, moving first to Switzerland.
-On 11 February 1933, Thomas Mann and his wife Katje left Munich on what was planned as a lecture tour.
+On 11 February 1933, Thomas Mann and his wife Katia left Munich on what was planned as a lecture tour.
 Within weeks he was warned that the Nazi Party, which had recently come to power, was moving against him.
 His house and possessions, his published books, and initially his royalties were confiscated.
 Mann was warned to remain abroad but was dependent upon German citizenship for a valid passport.
 He began to explore the possibility of obtaining citizenship in Austria, Switzerland or Czechoslovakia.

 Thomas Mann publicly indicated his opposition to the Nazi Party in an open letter to literary critic Eduard Korrodi of the Neue Zürcher Zeitung, dated 2 February 1936.
 On 18 August 1936, the town council of Proseč, Czechoslovakia, voted to accept Thomas Mann's application for a Certificate of Domicile.
 Mann's application was supported and expedited at high levels of government and as of 19 November 1936 he and other family members, including his minor children Elisabeth and Michael, were granted Czechoslovak citizenship.